robler43/Teaminsight-Project/README.md

 - 🔍 **Insight Extraction** – Uses GPT (OpenAI) to identify issues and suggest improvements.
 - 🎭 **Emotion Detection** – Classifies emotional tone using a Hugging Face model.
-- 🌐 **Web Interface** – Powered by Streamlit for easy interaction.
+- 🌐 **Web Interface** – Powered with Streamlit for easy interaction.
-- 🧪 100% Local & Privacy-First – All feedback runs locally unless OpenAI API is used.

 ---